min2ha/ukwa-site/content/target/40894/index.en.md

   "start_date": "2016-05-13T10:00:00Z"
 }

-# Traditional Music and Song Association of Scotland

 Site of an association promoting, preserving and organising events in Scottish traditonal music in particular and traditional music in general.